Valois Tapestries

-They were produced by teams of weavers in the Burgundian Netherlands, probably in Brussels or Antwerp, shortly after 1580.
+They were produced by teams of weavers in the Spanish Netherlands, probably in Brussels or Antwerp, shortly after 1580.
 A number of great artists and artisans worked on the creation of these tapestries but today we are left with nothing but theories and speculation to their identities.
 Scholars such as Frances Yates and Jean Coural have developed nuanced theories backed by solid evidence to identify these unknown contributors, and also the political meaning of the tapestries, but research has yet to confirm many of these findings.
 These works display surprisingly intimate and personal moments within the royal inner circle clashing against the busy backdrops of these lavish festivals.

 The tapestries are now in the Uffizi Museum in Florence, Italy.

 Design and construction

 The tapestries are based on six (possibly eight) designs drawn by the artist Antoine Caron during the reign of King Charles IX of France (1560–1574).
 These were modified by a second artist, who reveals a strong personality of their own, to include groups of full-length figures in the foreground.
 Historian Frances Yates believed that this second artist was the influential Lucas de Heere, this claim holds grounds and is backed by solid evidence but is nevertheless highly contested and debated among historians.